kubernetes/website/docs/getting-started-guides/kubeadm.md

 ## kubeadm is multi-platform {#multi-platform}

-kubeadm deb packages and binaries are built for amd64, arm and arm64, following the [multi-platform proposal](https://github.com/kubernetes/kubernetes/blob/master/docs/proposals/multi-platform.md).
+kubeadm deb/rpm packages and binaries are built for amd64, arm64, armhfp, ppc64el, and s390x following the [multi-platform proposal](https://github.com/kubernetes/kubernetes/blob/master/docs/proposals/multi-platform.md).

-deb-packages are released for ARM and ARM 64-bit, but not RPMs (yet, reach out if there's interest).

 Currently, only the pod networks flannel and Weave Net work on multiple architectures.
 For Weave Net just use its [standard install](https://www.weave.works/docs/net/latest/kube-addon/).